chjaecke/hx_dashing/README.md

 `DASHING_IP=0.0.0.0`
 `DASHING_PORT=3030`

-The Dashing IP and Port are **optional** and should only be changed if you want to host the dashboard on a specific IP withing the container.
+The Dashing IP and Port are **optional** and should only be changed if you want to host the dashboard on a specific IP within the container.

 ## Get the HyperFlex Auth Token
 Before starting the dashboard container, you need to request an authorization token through the HyperFlex Rest API.
 There are various ways to get this token.
 It is important that you include the **Bearer** prefix in the env-file for the token parameter!

 1. **curl**

 Send a curl request to the HyperFlex Rest API to get the token.
 Replace the parameters HX_USER, HX_PASSWORD and HX_IP with your HyperFlex credentials.

     ```